-All of these activities gave us a more clear understanding of the our current literacy practices.
+All of these activities gave us a more clear understanding of our current literacy practices and led to our success.
+Actions were taken over the summer to get a head start on this year's plan by having teachers attend the Kentucky Read to Succeed Conference and UFLI training.
+Three teacher completed the state LETRS training Cohort I while we have added three new teachers and the assistant principal are participating in the state LETRS training Cohort II.
+Three additional teachers have been added to Cohort III.
+The school principal has completed LETRS training online as a part of the Read to Achieve grant.
+By focusing on improving teacher understanding and efficacy of the foundational literacy skills and implementation of Orton Gillingham strategies and Heggerty strategies in all grades K-2, our goal is to close the fluency gap, which in turn allows classroom focus at the 3rd-5th grade level to be on continued reading fluency at a higher level as well as on comprehending high level texts.
 An area of concern that consistently appeared throughout the school year was students struggling with reading fluency.
-This trend was apparent in our 5th grade Transition Readiness results, DIBELS, and MAP Reading scores.
-Actions were taken over the summer to get a head start on this year's plan to have teachers participate in Orton Gillingham training to support teachers in their learning about the Foundational Reading skills that our students were lacking.
-Nineteen staff members were trained last year and six more are currently signed up to receive the online training during this school year.
-Three teacher are participating in the state LETRS training Cohort I while we have added three new teachers and the assistant principal are participating in the state LETRS training Cohort II.
-The school principal is completing LETRS training online as a part of the Read to Acheive grant.
-By focusing on improving teacher understanding and efficacy of the foundational literacy skills and implementation of OG strategies and Heggerty strategies in all grades K-2, our goal is to close the fluency gap, which in turns allows classroom focus at the 3rd-5th grade level to focus on continued reading fluency at a higher level as well as a focus on comprehending high level texts.
-This year, our teachers have all been trained in the Science of Reading and how to implement a new Tier I curriculum, Amplify CKLA.
+This trend was apparent in our 5th grade Transition Readiness results, and MAP Growth and